-Reading Application: This page, called Show What You Know, can be found both in the reader and as a separate worksheet in the Teacher Resource book.
+Reading Application: There are three pages in each of these sections.
+Show What You Know can be found both in the reader and as a separate worksheet in the Teacher Resource book.
 As with all other student pages, it is on the CD.
 Answers to the questions can be found in the text of the reader, making this a great formative assessment for reading comprehension.
+Into the Book - Part 1 and Into the Book - Part 2 expand on the main ideas in the reader.
+Students use critical thinking skills to process text and answer questions with information they have read.